cybera/synthi/README.md

 ![macos-kubernetes-enabled](docs/images/macos-kubernetes-enabled.png)

 Once this is setup, you should find a new directory with a config file in your account: **~/.kube/config**.
-You'll want to copy this into your local ADI project config directory as 'kubeconfig':
+You'll want to copy this into your local Synthi project config directory as 'kubeconfig':

 ```bash
 # Assuming you're in the root project directory